samyakgaur/Q-App/README.md

 # Q-App
-A queue management app made using android studio
+A queue management app made using android studio.